 Sony A7R II FE 28-70mm F3.5-5.6OSS @58mm / 60th sec f5.0 ISO200

 Once again, I shot this on a borrowed Sony A7R II.
-I think this may be my first or second Sony shoot?
-By this time in my career, I had realised that my manual focus Hasselblad days were coming to an end, and I needed to convert to an auto focus system.
+I think this may be my first or second shoot using the Sony Alpha system?
+By this time in my career, I had realised that my “manual focus” Hasselblad days were coming to an end, and I needed to convert to modern auto focus system.
 I didn’t have a scooby doo how to set up the camera.
-I was totally new to Sony menu – system.
-I Shot this in manual mode, as I was using studio flash?
-It’s all a bit of a blur (not the image!).
+Up until this moment my 35mm system was my long cherished OM1n and OM2md.
+Effectively I rarely used my 135 system.
+I used either my Hasselblad system or my Sinar 5×4 system.
+I was totally new to the Sony menu and the Alpha system.
+Therefore, I Shot this in manual mode, as I was using studio flash anyway.
+It was all a bit of a blur (not the image!).

-This is a kit lens, and serves as a good example of what can be achieved.
+This is a shot on a kit lens, and serves as a good example of what can be achieved.
 I don’t know if this is a particularly good lens?
 I now use a FE24-70 2.8 GMaster which is tack sharp, but this looks sharp to me?